About

 My dissertation examines the process by which regional memory is transformed from a personal and family experience into nationally legible and marketable narratives.
 Taking the hotly contested region of Upper Silesia as a case study, my project illuminates the workings of the national and global book markets, as well as the influence of the shifting media landscapes on contemporary prose and criticism.
 My article on regional realism will come out in Industrial Regions in Transition: Upper Silesia, the Donbas, and Beyond with Anthem Press (forthcoming).

 I’ve also been working on two other research projects.
-This summer, I traveled to Panna Maria, Texas, to research the Polish and Silesian settlements that date back to the 19th century.
+Last summer, I traveled to Panna Maria, Texas, to research the Polish and Silesian settlements that date back to the 19th century.
 I am interested in the community’s identity, as well as how contemporary Polish authors have drawn inspiration from European regional cultures placed against the backdrop of the American frontier.

 Translation